3DOM-FBK/Collaborative_Navigation/README.md

 The CONTEST dataset is joint work bewtween the University of Florence (Italy), The Ohio State University (USA) and Bruno Kessler Foundation - FBK (Italy).
 _________________________________________________________________________

-In the following table, the collected and share data are listed.
+In the following table, the collected and share data are listed (TO BE COMPLETED).

 |  Static Infrastructure | Sensor  |  Collected Data | Shared Data |